MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/pythonplugin.md

 * The Python sandbox image is based on *Anaconda 5.2.0* distribution with *Python 3.6* engine.
-  The list of its packages can be found [here](http://docs.anaconda.com/anaconda/packages/old-pkg-lists/5.3.0/py3.6_win-64/) (note that few packages were excluded as they were incompatible with the limitations enforced by the sandbox in which the plugin is run).
+  The list of its packages can be found [here](http://docs.anaconda.com/anaconda/packages/old-pkg-lists/5.3.0/py3.6_win-64/) (note that a small percentage of packages might be incompatible with the limitations enforced by the sandbox in which the plugin is run).
 * The Python image also contain common ML packages: `tensorflow`, `keras`, `torch`, `hdbscan`, `xgboost` and other useful packages.
 * The plugin imports *numpy* (as `np`) & *pandas* (as `pd`) by default.
 You can import other modules as needed.
 * The Python sandbox limits accessing the network, therefore, the Python code can't dynamically install additional Python packages that are